vitutorial/VITutorial/README.md

 pretty straightforward to implement.)

 ## Dependencies
-**Framework**: Our code uses mxnet which is a scalable machine learning library that is under active development.
+**Framework**: Our code uses MXNet which is a scalable machine learning library that is under active development.
-For more details see [here](https://mxnet.incubator.apache.org/get_started/install.html).
+For more details on how to install MXNet see [here](https://mxnet.incubator.apache.org/get_started/install.html).

 To run the tutorial code and notebook, we recommend that you setup a virtual environment.
 Your Python version should be 3.5 or higher.